jszufa/names-app/README.md

 ### Comparison Optimization

 To minimize the number of name comparisons (and thus save users' time), I've implemented the MERGE SORT algorithm.
 It works dynamicly - so as the user proceeds with choices it computes the dynamic comparisons.

+### Genericity

+This decsion-making method can be of course applied to other types of decisions you make in pair like: "holiday destination", "movie for tonight" etc.

 ### 'Progress bar'
 https://www.npmjs.com/package/@ramonak/react-progress-bar#custom-class-names